 Source: Based on Eurostat data.

 - Technical and infrastructural aspects.
-Shorter turnaround time in ports, more efficient customs operations and administrative procedures, more favorable port pricing.
+Shorter turnaround time in ports, more efficient customs operations and administrative procedures, and more favorable port pricing.

 - Commercial aspects.
-Better integration of short sea shipping in supply chain practices, through information and reliability improvements.
+Better integration of short sea shipping in supply chain practices through information and reliability improvements.

 - Political aspects.
 Policies to internalize the external costs of transport modes, ending preferential treatment by customs procedures in favor of overland traffic.
 This also includes harmonizing rules for land and sea carriage of hazardous goods.